quicwg/base-drafts/draft-ietf-quic-http.md

 Note that while there is no explicit signaling for priority, this does not mean that prioritization is not important for achieving good performance.

-### Header Compression Differences
+### Field Compression Differences

 HPACK was designed with the assumption of in-order delivery.
-A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
+A sequence of encoded field blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
 This ensures that the dynamic state at the two endpoints remains in sync.

 Because this total ordering is not provided by QUIC, HTTP/3 uses a modified version of HPACK, called QPACK.
 QPACK uses a single unidirectional stream to make all modifications to the dynamic table, ensuring a total order of updates.
-All frames which contain encoded headers merely reference the table state at a given time without modifying it.
+All frames which contain encoded fields merely reference the table state at a given time without modifying it.

 [QPACK] provides additional details.